joshbegley/nyt-latest/README.md

 `"Have a tea break!"
 Hamilton's radio jab doesn't expose a rift in the team, but there is a growing sense of urgency`\
 https://nytimes.com/athletic/6333479/2025/05/04/lewis-hamilton-f1-miami-ferrari-radio-charles-leclerc/

-**NBA playoffs results and takeaways: Pacers beat Cavaliers 121-112**\
+**NBA playoffs results and takeaways: Pacers hand Cavs their first postseason loss**\
-`Donovan Mitchell notched his eighth straight playoff series opener with at least 30 points, surpassing Michael Jordan for the NBA record.`\
+`Donovan Mitchell notched his eighth straight playoff series opener with at least 30 points, but it wasn't enough.`\
 https://nytimes.com/athletic/6333389/2025/05/04/nba-playoffs-scores-takeaways-cavaliers-pacers-golden-state-rockets/

 **Lance McCullers Jr.'s return to mound shows Astros will need to be patient**\